tannerdolby/eleventy-photo-gallery/README.md

 * .eleventy.js is currently configured to use manual passthrough file copy to include `/images` and `/css` directories in the _site output.

-* Templating markdown engine used is [Nunjucks](https://mozilla.github.io/nunjucks/).
-This may be "barebones" so feel free to modify the .eleventy.js configuraton however you like.
+* Templating markdown engine used is [Nunjucks](https://mozilla.github.io/nunjucks/)

 ## 3. Install dependencies
 ```
 npm install
 ```

-## 4. Add photos into the /images folder to create your own photo gallery or skip to step 5!
+## 4. Add your own photos or skip to step 5!
-If you choose to add your own photos, update the `_includes/layouts/base.njk` layout to include the appropiate `src` and `alt` attributes for the new images added.
+Update the `_includes/layouts/base.njk` layout to include the appropiate `src` and `alt` attributes for the new images added.

-Also, within `/gallery` lives all of the markdown files for each separate image page within the gallery.
+Also, within `/gallery` lives all of the markdown template files for each separate image page within the gallery.
 Update each featured image ie `/gallery/image-one/index.md` with the image data you added to `base.njk`.

 Updating the --formats flag to be ` --formats=md,jpg,png` inside `package.json` will tell eleventy to recognize images of .jpg and .png extension types.